mac-comp127/bubble-blitz/README.md

 ### Optional bonus challenges

 Occasionally, our homeworks will list optional extra credit tasks that allow you to go beyond the basic requirements of the assignment.
-You won't receive a _lot_ of extra credit points for the extra work (If you are doing extra credit, you probably don't need them anyway), but they are fun opportunities to challenge yourself and learn more!
+You won't receive a _lot_ of extra credit points for the extra work (If you are doing extra credit, you probably don't need the points anyway), but they are fun opportunities to challenge yourself and learn more!
 There are many things you could do to go beyond the basics of this assignment:

 - Implement a maximum number of shots the user can take before telling them that they lose.
 Display the current shot count on the screen.
 - Add more interesting graphics drawings (e.g. animations of bubbles popping, a more detailed cannon, etc.)
 - Implement a count down timer that displays on the screen
 - Implement a class to represent obstacles randomly distributed throughout the sky.
 The obstacles should block the cannon balls, so that the user has to make use of the projectile curves to hit blocked bubbles.
+- Make the bubbles slowly float across the screen while the cannonball is moving.